 SCREEN: The function of droplet extraction being selected and Droplets being collected.

+Wait for the pop-up window prompting a message [1], put the CF quick connector into the microcentrifuge tube for collection [2] and then click on OK [3].

+SCREEN: Pop being displayed.
+Video Editor: Please emphasize on the popped up message "Please pull out the CF quick connector and put it into the EP tube" on screen

+Talent putting the CF quick connector into the microcentrifuge tube.

+SCREEN: OK being clicked.

 After 1 to 2 minutes, when the software interface will pop up a new window prompting a message [1], insert the CF quick connector back [2] and click on OK to make MMC continue to run [3].
-Authors: please mention full forms for CF if available.
+Authors: please mention full forms for CF if available. (“CF” is just a mark, not an abbreviation)

 SCREEN: Pop being displayed.
 Video Editor: Please emphasize on the popped up message "Please insert the connector back and click OK if finished" on screen